-Reports of all domestic violence, dating violence, sexual assault and stalking made to Campus Police will automatically be referred to the Title IX Coordinator for investigation regardless of if the complainant choses to pursue criminal charges.
+Reports of all domestic violence, dating violence, sexual assault and stalking made to UNT Dallas PD will automatically be referred to the Title IX Coordinator for investigation regardless of if the Complainant choses to pursue criminal charges.

-The disciplinary process is consistent with the institution's policy and will include a prompt, fair, and impartial investigation, and resolution process transparent to the accuser and the accused.
+The disciplinary process is consistent with UNT Dallas policy and will include a prompt, fair, and impartial investigation, and resolution process transparent to the accuser and the accused.
 Usually, the resolution of complaints of sexual misconduct are completed within 60 days of the report, however the proceedings timeframe allows for extensions for good cause with notice to the accuser and the accused of the delay and the reason for the delay.